MileHacker Logo

 • "Free cancellation" policies present flexibility although usually at a higher upfront price.

-• Non-refundable rates are typically less expensive but grant no flexibility.
+• Non-rates that can be refunded are typically less expensive but grant no flexibility.

 Seasonal Price Fluctuations & Tip